mohamed-maad/mock-server-recruitment/README.md

 This is an application for testing the skills of developers applying for *Java Backend Developer* positions.

+### Tips

+Use your favourite http client (curl, Postman, Insomnia) to test the endpoints of this server.
+Looking at the response will help you understand how to handle the data.

 ## What you will need

 1) Dev environment with Java 21